MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.4.90  (2023/11/26)
+  - Change: Improvement of rolling out hosts with hibernation (Hydra will warn, if a VM-size doesn't fit)
 - 1.0.4.80  (2023/11/23)
   - Change: Update of the imaging script to workaround a specific random issue: Session host cannot be joined to Entra ID and Intune if the master was enrolled in AVD and Intune before
   - Change: Using more Entra ID instead of AAD